sennatitcomb/contact-deeplearning/README.md

 # Contact Database Format
-Transformer model API to process and validate CSV data
+Transformer model API to process and validate CSV data, input text
 * This code utilizes a mix of good and bad data.
 Some of which was sampled and cleaned from Kaggle (https://www.kaggle.com/datasets/ravindrasinghrana/employeedataset/data)
 * The performance of predictions will change depending on the quality and amount of data that the model uses to train.